LuuppiChan/luupycards/README.md

 ./install.sh
 ```
 6. Open the app from your application menu.

+# Installation Windows
+Yes, it's finally supported on the most popular operating system.

+1. Download [Python](https://www.python.org/) from their official website if you haven't already.
+2. When installing Python remember to add it to the path for easier usage.

 # Making pair files
 The documentation on everything about the game is in the game.